 In the general approach only the starting of tasks in \mathbf{T}^c is enforced by phantom tasks.
-However, a task $T_i^p \in \mathbf{T}^p$ can be started early only if its corresponding T_i^c can be guaranteed the same shift in the future, without causing instability.
+However, a task $T_i^p \in \mathbf{T}^p$ can be started early only if its corresponding T_j^c can be guaranteed the same shift in the future, without causing instability.
 This actually constitutes a "promotion", i.e. a left shift of T_i^c on the SGC, together with the appropriate adjustment of the corresponding enforcer phantom's duration.
 This is fundamentally different from earlier run-time stabilization methods, as now task priorities generally will not be static anymore, i.e. the priority list order may change.
 In the following, appropriate adjustment of enforcer phantom task durations for tasks in \mathbf{T}^c to reflect a promotion is implied and will not be explicitly mentioned.
-In the outline of the general run-time stabilization algorithm below, the term standard algorithm denotes any stable run-time stabilization algorithm used for workloads without coupled tasks.
+Also, it is assumed that the index of the promoted task is adjusted to reflect the task's new position in the projective list.
+In the outline of the general run-time stabilization algorithm below, an algorithm or workload is called regular if it excludes coupled tasks.
+Examples of regular algorithms are those found in [13, 14, 15].
 Scheduling workloads containing coupled tasks involves the following steps:

-- 1. Non-coupled tasks and tasks from \mathbf{T}^c are scheduled using standard stabilization algorithms. - 2.
-Tasks $T_i^p \in \mathbf{T}^p$ are scheduled using standard runtime stabilization algorithms if the following is true for the corresponding T_i^c : - C1: T_j^c can be promoted into a vacant slot on the SGC. - C2: The promotion of T_j^c does not take over a processor that was reserved to compensate for fan-out in scan frames overlapping with the execution of currently executing usurper tasks.
+- 1. Non-coupled tasks and tasks from \mathbf{T}^c are scheduled using regular stabilization algorithms. - 2.
+Tasks $T_i^p \in \mathbf{T}^p$ are scheduled using regular run-time stabilization algorithms if the following conditions are true for the corresponding T_i^c : - C1: T_j^c can be promoted into a vacant slot on the SGC. - C2: The promotion of T_j^c does not take over a processor that was reserved to compensate for fan-out in scan frames overlapping with the execution of currently executing usurper tasks.

 Some explanations are needed for the two conditions.
 With respect to C1, as tasks finish, their corresponding SGC slots become vacant.
 Promotion into a vacant slot provides the basis for feasibility with respect to guaranteeing the coupling delay, but does not guarantee stability.
 Condition C2 indicates that just because the time slot on the SGC was vacant does not eliminate the possibility that this processor is reserved.
-The processor could be mortgaged to compensate for fan-outs due to previous usurpion.
+The processor could be mortgaged to compensate for fan-outs due to previous usurpation.

-4.2.1 Standard Frame Based Dispatching Algorithm
+4.2.1 Regular Frame Based Dispatching Algorithm

-Recall that "standard" implies the absence of coupled tasks.
+Recall that "regular" implies the absence of coupled tasks.
 As indicated before, the scan window Σ can be expressed in terms of scan frames.
-Scan frame Δ{ei} is the set $\{T{ei}, ..., T{e(i+1)-1}\}$, and $\Sigma = \Delta{e0} \cup \Delta{e1} \cup ... \cup$

-Δ{eI_r} , where I_r indicates the number of reserved processors.
-When scanning the priority list, assume that standard task T_x is the next ready task checked for safe starting.
-Checking for tasks vulnerable to instability, it can be shown that the only scan frames that need to be investigated are those which contain tasks T_v whose SGC starting time s_v^{std} overlap time-wise with the execution of usurper task T_x on the NGC, assuming T_x were started [12].
+Scan frame Δ{ei} is the set $\{T{ei}, ..., T{e(i+1)-1}\}$, and $\Sigma = \Delta{e0} \cup \Delta{e1} \cup ... \cup \Delta{eI_r}$, where I_r indicates the number of reserved processors.
+When scanning the priority list, assume that task T_x is the next ready task checked for safe starting.
+Checking for tasks vulnerable to instability, it can be shown that the only scan frames that need to be investigated are those which contain tasks T_v whose SGC starting time s_v^{std} overlap time-wise with the execution of usurper task T_x on the NGC, assuming T_x were started [13].
 This means that scan frames Δ{ej} with s{ej}^{std} greater than the maximal finishing time of T_x cannot be vulnerable to instability caused by starting T_x .
-Thus, a scan window algorithm has to reserve processors only for the frames whose associated T{ei} starts at or before the maximum finishing time of T_x , since safety of the succeeding frames follows.
+Thus, a scan window algorithm has to reserve processors only for the frames whose associated T{ei} start at or before the maximum finishing time of T_x , since the safety of the succeeding frames follows.

-E-Algorithm The following standard algorithm called E-Algorithm, restated from [12, 13], will be the basis for general frame based dispatching with coupled tasks.
+Regular-Algorithm The following regular algorithm is a slightly modified version of the E-Algorithm in [13, 14] and will be the basis for general frame based dispatching with coupled tasks.